 LIFETIME ACHIEVEMENT AWARD

 The AES Lifetime Achievement Award is given for exceptional career contributions to the fields of Electrophoresis, Electrokinetics, and related areas.
 One award is presented every year at the AES Annual Meeting.
-The recipient of the award will receive a plaque, a certificate of lifetime membership in the society, and one complementary registration to the annual meeting where the award will be presented.
+The recipient of the award will receive a plaque, a certificate of lifetime membership in the society, and one complimentary registration to the annual meeting where the award will be presented.

-2023 Recipient
+2026 Recipient

 Past Winners